Yatte2024/REssentials/Rpackage/Development_Workflow_Rpackage/index.md

-# R Package Development Summary (Final Upgraded Version)
+---
+title: "R Package Development Workflow Summary"
+layout: default
+---

 This guide explains how to create, document, test, and finalize an R package, using professional best practices.